samupeltola/FFXIVAPI/ffxivapi/README.md

-This project is for learning API calls with React using the free XIVAPI.
+This project is for testing the free XIVAPI with React.